rakibulmd/BirdsSlider/readme.md

-#birdsslider - A carousel slider with smooth animation
+#birdsslider - Carousel with Bird's picture and smooth transition